^ ^

 • Fill out your information, including your name and contact information.
 Don’t forget to include your address, so your elected officials know you are one of their constituents!

-• Click the “Copy Message” button on this page to copy the suggested message we’ve pre-written for you, and paste it into the comment field to your elected official.
+• Click the “Copy Message” button on this page to copy the suggested message we’ve pre-written for you, and paste it into the comment field for your elected official.

-Instead of legislation to ban hemp, please focus on responsible regulations that will keep your constituents safe, like restricting the sale of hemp products to adults at least 21 years old, mandating independent third-party lab testing to ensure safety, and uniform labeling so consumers like me can more easily make informed choices.
+Instead of extreme THC limits, please focus on common-sense regulations that will keep your constituents safe, like restricting the sale of hemp products to adults at least 21 years old, mandating independent third-party lab testing to ensure safety, and uniform labeling so customers like me can more easily make informed choices.

 Message Copied!
 Copy Message